GerRudi/Userscript-RealmEye-Trade-Message-Copy/README.md

 # Disclaimer

 Userscripts inject 3rd-party code to existing websites.
 Any update to the RealmEye website can break this script and it will stop working.
 This script obviously comes with no warranty.
-Tested & confirmed working: FireFox
+Tested & confirmed working: FireFox with Tampermonkey and Greasemonkey

 # Hints
 I included a "simplified names"-list.